dpotschka/mysite/Davee_ReadMe.txt

 then
 :wq and the commit will happen.

-To exit a message on local just save the message then close the editor.
+To exit a message on local just save the message then close the FILE THEN close the editor.

 You can also do:
 git commit <file name>